-After the bike fitting we bike stroll through Jambiani village to see how the daily life is lived in a Zanzibar village.
-Cows, ducks, students on lunch break, mosques… All accompanied by the smiling kids greeting us.
-Along the way our guide will stop and show you what is actually going on.
+After the bicycle fitting you start your Jambiani village tour on bike to see how the daily life is lived in a Zanzibar village.
+Cows, ducks, students on lunch break, mosques, women embroidering hats… All accompanied by the smiling kids greeting you.
+“Jambo” “Jambo” * Along the way your guide will stop and show you what is actually going on.
 You will also try some of the exotic fruits and local specialties being sold on the way.

 Swim in Cuza sweet water cave